Divyam98DD/myfirstAIapp/README.md

-# myfirstAIapp
+# myfirstaiapp
-App for tweet generation
+An app that generates tweets